AGCoL

 The Ensembl cabbage files Verbose summary log file look like this log.
 The verbose mode takes longer to execute, but has the following extra information:

 As shown in Tested genomes, it appears to be more common not to have a letter before the chromosome number (e.g. chromosome 1), in which case the chromosome identifier will be Chr01.
-For example, for Homo sapiens, see NCBI summary log and Ensembl summary log (both are Verbose output).
+For example, for Homo sapiens, see NCBI summary log compared to the Ensembl summary log (both are Verbose output).

 zgrep ">" [use your FASTA file name]